UCC International Office courses

 Course Outline

-The Early Start Programme in Irish Archaeology provides visiting students with a unique perspective on Ireland’s culture, history and landscapes.
-Through illustrated lectures, class discussion, and field- trips to spectacular archaeological monuments, students gain an understanding of the broad sweep of Ireland’s history from the initial settlement of the island after the last Ice Age, to the birth of the modern era in the seventeenth century AD.
-The course is designed to suit both archaeology/ anthropology majors and students with no previous experience of these subjects.
-Field-trips are a crucial part of the learning experience.
-As well as a range of sites in the Cork region, we explore Dublin city and its hinterland, Galway city and the stunning limestone landscapes of the Burren and the Aran Islands.
-The course runs for three weeks in late August/September, after which time students join standard classes with their Irish counterparts.
+The Early Start in Irish Archaeology provides students with a unique perspective on Ireland’s culture, history, and landscapes.
+It is equally suited to anthropology majors and students with no previous experience of archaeology or anthropology.
+Through illustrated lectures, class discussion, and field trips to spectacular monuments, students gain an understanding of the broad sweep of Ireland’s history from the colonisation of the island after the last Ice Age to the birth of the modern era in the seventeenth century.
+We pay particular attention to key themes and subjects with contemporary resonance, including:

 Additional Teaching Mode Information